-These treat bags were made with a Happy Ever After Stacker Pack from Riley Black.
+These treat bags were made with a Happy Ever After Stacker Pack (or charm square bundle) from Riley Black.
 It included twenty one 5″ squares, and I was able to make 5 treat bags with one square left over (each treat bag requires four 5″ squares).
-The only place I could find this particular fabric online is at Fat Quarter Shop where they carry FQ bundles, a Jelly Roll, and yardage.
+My favorite place to buy charm square bundles is Fat Quarter Shop.

 How to Sew Bunny Treat Bags

 So let’s get started!
 For each treat bag you will need four 5″ squares of fabric (cutting them into squares before hand will make them quicker to stitch up and reduce waste – I promise) and about 16″ of 1/4 – 3/8″ribbon.